- Academic Advisor, FAES (Foundation for Advanced Education in the Sciences, Inc.) Graduate School at the NIH, 2022-2023

 Need for Further Study

-Understanding these aspects of erythropoietin action in addition to the response of blood cells and regulation of red blood cell production will clarify the role of stem cell/progenitor cell response to erythropoietin during development and tissue maintenance and repair.
-This gives rise to potential beneficial or adverse response to erythropoietin treatment for anemia including chronic kidney disease and for specific tissue injury or disease.
+Understanding these aspects of erythropoietin action in addition to the response of blood cells and regulation of red blood cell production will clarify the role of stem cell/progenitor cell and tissue specific response to erythropoietin during development and tissue maintenance and repair.
+Potential non-hematopoietic erythropoietin activity may give rise to potential beneficial or adverse response accompanying erythropoietin treatment for anemia and for specific tissue injury or disease.